SOARIN’ – How One Modern Marvel Launched California Adventure & Flew Around the World

 Flight has always been a shaper of Disney Parks, right back to the opening of Disneyland in 1955 when Peter Pan’s Flight, its weightless pirate galleons, and its trip over moonlit London was among the most magical experiences the park offered.

-But Star Tours also reinvented Disney Parks’ relationship with flight and – most importantly – the technology it used to make flight happen.
+Behind the scenes, though, Star Tours is probably best remembered for reinventing Disney Parks’ relationship with flight and the technology it used to make flight happen.

-So while the ATLAS would become an industry-wide tool (powering the Lost Legend: Body Wars‘ flight through the blood stream, SeaWorld’s Mission: Bermuda Triangle and Wild Arctic, and Hong Kong Disneyland’s Iron Man Experience), its ability to send guests airborne spoke to the power of the simulator.
+So while the ATLAS would become an industry-wide tool (powering the Lost Legend: Body Wars‘ flight through the blood stream, SeaWorld’s Mission: Bermuda Triangle and Wild Arctic, and Hong Kong Disneyland’s Iron Man Experience), its ability to make guests feel as if they were airborne spoke to the power of the simulator.
 And more than likely, it was meant to factor into Disney’s next theme park…

 Disney’s America